 |Peak||5pm – 9pm||N/A|

 |Shoulder||7am – 5pm / 9pm – 10pm||7 am – 10pm|

 Why are these changes happening?

 To put it bluntly, the current time of use tariffs just aren’t great value for a lot of customers, nor are they doing enough to manage excessive network loads during peak electricity times.
 The seasonality of time of use tariffs reflects the fact that power demand surges during the winter and summer months when everyone is blasting their heater or air conditioner.
-By setting higher rates during peak times in these months, customers are incentivised to find alternatives and reduce their energy consumption in this period.
+By setting higher rates during peak times in these months, customers are incentivised to find alternatives and reduce their energy usage in this period.